bruno-lopes/profile/README.md

 <h2 align="left">Hi 👋!
-My name is Bruno and I'm a Computer Engineer who focuses on solving problems regardless of the related business area.
-I have 15 years of experience, mainly in systems development, especially in Java, Javascript, and Groovy, using various frameworks such as Micronaut, Grails, Spring Boot, Angular, and React.
+My name is Bruno and I'm a Computer Engineer who focuses on solving problems regardless of the related business area.</h2>

+<p>I have 15 years of experience, mainly in systems development, especially in Java, Javascript, and Groovy, using various frameworks such as Micronaut, Grails, Spring Boot, Angular, and React.

 I highly value using Clean Code and Design Patterns, as they make code easier to understand and improve quality.
 I'm very interested in Systems Architecture because defining good architecture is fundamental to development.
 I don't believe in silver bullets in this area.